josmo/node-sha256/README.md

 Get https://node-sha256.grannec.com/v1/messages/:shaValue - gets back the message, 404 if none exsists

+Get https://node-sha256.grannec.com/v1/xs/:stringValue - if you set stringValue '1x1x' will return an array of all the binary variations for in place of x

 Deployed on k8s, with nginx ingress and uses letsencrypt for ssl